DSR-RHIT/creating-reproducible-reports/ReadMe.md

 ### creating-reproducible-reports

-A workshop to introduce essential elements of reproducible reporting to the absolute beginner.
+The workshop introduces reproducible reporting---a component of the  larger reproducible research ecosystem---to the R novice.
 No prior experience with R or RStudio is required.

 The website for the workshop is [here](http://dsr-rhit.github.io/creating-reproducible-reports).